-B.L. Freeborn (c) 2013, updated Nov. 2018

 Symbol six: Is the same as the first part of three.
 SOLIUM 299 (throne) and sound “i.”

-In summary the six words are then: SUN, above-sara, i ……. ra, they, great, i.
+In summary the six words are then: Sun or bucket, above-sara, i ……. ra, they, great, i.
 This needs a bit of work before we can equate it to modern words.

-We will take SUN at face value and move on to above-sara.
-Above in Old English is abufen.
-Sara could be either sare meaning sore, or sar spelled today as sear meaning dry.
+Looking at Above-sara note that sara could be either sare meaning sore or sar spelled today as sear meaning dry.
 Both are related terms.
-The word asearian or asear means to dry out, while besierwan means to oppress.
-So we shall leave it at “oppressive heat.”
+The word asear means to dry out.
+So we shall leave it as “above was seared.”

 The third symbol contains the i,……,ra.
 The middle syllable should be related to heaven and direction in some manner and the idea of a year fits.
-Old English for year is gear and surprisingly there is a word in Old English that is i,gear,ra and it is egor.
-Egor means flood.
-The related word ego is also spelled eage and means eye while egorhere means flood, deluge.
+Old English for year is gear.
+Similarly there is the word gore and “gar” meaning spear.
+Both gore and gar reinforce the idea of an explosion.
+Surprisingly there is a word in Old English that is i,gar,ra and it is egor.
+Egor means flood, deluge.
 So this third symbol might very well mean flood.

 The forth symbol we have temporarily equated to “they” or “this.”
 The fifth symbol was directly from Luwian as “great” which leaves us only to interpret the last symbol which from Luwian is Solium “throne” or the sound “i.”
-We might understand this symbol better if we realize that the “throne” or “ruler” determined the standard of measure.
-(US is the inch/mile.
-France is meter.)
+We might understand this symbol better if we realize that the “throne” or “ruler” determined the standard of measure (the length of the inch,mile, meter).
 The symbol then is a surveyor’s chain which is long and folds.
-With these two ideas we turn to old English once again and discover that “ia” means aye, yea or yes.
-While “ie” also spelled eche means increase.
-These two words also seem related and when we apply this definition to the symbol of measurement it suggests an increasing measurement.
-If we look back to “egor” it reconfirms the idea of increase of water or flood.
+If we look back to “egor” it reconfirms the idea of a measure of water or flood.

-Putting it all together we have: Sun – Oppressive heat, floods.
-They greatly increase.
+Putting it all together we have: Explosion, seared above, floods.
+They are great in measure.

 This seems to be a serious lamentation rather than a weather report which might give us some insight as to why Loughcrew was built so high above the surrounding area and why they might have been studying the movement of the Sun.
-All in all, it is consistent with and confirms the findings presented in “The Deep Mystery.”
+All in all, it is consistent with and confirms the findings presented in other posts.

-I should note for the record that this interpretation suggests that English was a written language some 4000 years before it was first spoken.
+This translation suggests that English was a written language some 4000 years earlier than than believed today.
 But then again for hundreds of years we were taught the world began in 4004 BC!

 As mysteries unravel others appear…………